k-Dimensional Agreement in Multiagent Systems: Abstract

 \section{Abstract}

-\blue{Given a network of agents, each characterized by an initial scalar value, we study the problem of designing distributed linear algorithms such that the agents agree in a generalized sense on a vector quantity that belongs to a $k$-dimensional subspace.} This problem is motivated by applications in distributed computing and sensing, where agents seek to simultaneously evaluate $k$ independent functions at a common vector point by running a single distributed algorithm.
-We show that linear protocols can agree only on quantities that are oblique projections of the vector of initial conditions, and we provide an algebraic characterization of all agreement protocols that are consistent with a certain communication graph.
-By leveraging this characterization, we propose a design procedure for constructing agreement protocols, and we investigate what are the structural properties of communication networks that can reach an agreement on arbitrary weights. \blue{More broadly, our results show that agreement algorithms are capable of simultaneously solving $k$ consensus problems at a fraction of the communication volume and space complexity of classical algorithms but, in general, require higher network connectivity.} The applicability of the framework is illustrated via simulations on two problems in robotic formation and distributed regression.
+Given a network of agents, we study the problem of designing a distributed algorithm that computes $k$ independent weighted means of the network's initial conditions (namely, the agents agree on a $k$-dimensional space).
+Akin to average consensus, this problem finds applications in distributed computing and sensing, where agents seek to simultaneously evaluate $k$ independent functions at a common point by running a single coordination algorithm.
+We show that linear algorithms can agree on quantities that are oblique projections of the vector of initial conditions, and we provide techniques to design protocols that are compatible with a pre-specified communication graph.
+More broadly, our results show that a single agreement algorithm can solve $k$ consensus problems simultaneously at a fraction of the complexity of classical approaches but, in general, it requires higher network connectivity.